salvolannister/UnrealMultiplayerShooter/README.md

 is the same the player was using with its current loaded and not loaded clips.

 #TODO
+- Implement wall run
-[IMPROVEMENT] save mymovement component in a variable inside My_ShooterCharacter so that I won't need to cast it every time I ask for it https://youtu.be/Of8SGBa3WvU?t=340
+- [IMPROVEMENT] Save mymovement component in a variable inside My_ShooterCharacter so that I won't need to cast it every time I ask for it https://youtu.be/Of8SGBa3WvU?t=340
+- [IMPROVEMENT] Implement client prediction for dropped gun

 #USEFULL MATERIAL